smithlabcode/dnmtools/README.md

 ### Running the docker image

-To run the image, you can run (assuming you tagged the image as above)
+To run the image, you can run (assuming you re-tagged the image as above)
 ```console
 docker run -v /path/to/data:/data -w /data \
   dnmtools [DNMTOOLS COMMAND] [OPTIONS] [ARGUMENTS]